Research interests

 I am a historian of religion broadly interested in the reception of Buddhism in China.
 This has led me to several topical research foci: the Chan (Zen) tradition in Tang- and Song-dynasty China (especially the Song); apocryphal Buddhist scriptures written in China to look like translations of Indic originals; and the relationship between Buddhism and Daoism (especially, but not only, Chan and inner alchemy).
 Thematically, I am interested in embodiment, authority, gender and masculinity, agency and responsibility, work and labor, metaphor and figurative language.

+I am the author of Discerning Buddhas: Authority, Agency, and Masculinity in Chan Buddhism (Columbia University Press, 2025).
 With Megan Bryson, I co-edited the volume Buddhist Masculinities (Columbia University Press, 2023).
+For more information, see the “Books” tab.

 My second book-length project, tentatively entitled Embodying Liberation: Metaphor, Metaphysics, and Materiality Between Chinese Buddhism and Daoism, explores how Buddhists and Daoists in China have conceived of liberation in conversation with each other as bound up with particular (sometimes overlapping and sometimes competing) theories of embodiment and related bodily practices.
 I have published on related topics in my articles “Pregnant Metaphor” (2018), which examines centuries of negotiation between Buddhists and Daoists over the meaning of the term “embryo of sagehood” (shengtai 聖胎); and “Transcendents in Translation” (2023), which explores the long-term impact of translated and apocryphal Buddhist scriptures on the Chinese category xian 仙 (immortal or transcendent), usually associated with Daoism.